Device Portal for HoloLens

 - Capture room: Used to download a simulated room file that contains the spatial mapping mesh for the user's surroundings.
 Name the room and then click Capture to save the data as a .xef file on your PC.
 This room file can be loaded into the HoloLens emulator.

-- Recording: Check the streams to record, name the recording, and click or tap Record to start recoding.
+- Recording: Check the streams to record, name the recording, and click or tap Record to start recording.
 Perform actions with your HoloLens and then click Stop to save the data as a .xef file on your PC.
 This file can be loaded on the HoloLens emulator or device.

 - Playback: Click or tap Upload recording to select a xef file from your PC and send the data to the HoloLens.